Tyra Shackleford: Techniques

 Shackleford uses the technique sprang, which she used to create "The Lady".
 This is an ancient textile method that Native Americans have used prior to European contact to make pieces of shawl.
 The outcome of this technique is to create a net figure where the threads have wrapped around each other to create patterns.

 Her second technique she uses is fingerweaving.
 This technique forms basic patterns such as diagonal, diamond, lightning, and arrowheads all while not using a loom.
 The purpose of fingerweaving is to mainly create belts, sashes, and straps that is a form of wearable art.

 The third technique is known as twining.
 The spacing of the yarns between each other creates holes that can be used to contrast the negative space.
 The negative space creates distinct lines that can be formed into figurines or geometric patterns.
 The type of the fabric itself can also impact the variations of the art, making it colorful and vibrant.

 Shackleford has done many other arts such as bead work and basket weaving, but prefers the three weaving techniques.

 Artworks

 "The Lady" (2017)

 This is one of Shaclkeford's most notable pieces of art where it is a ghostlike shawl standing at 9 ft. tall and 4 ft. wide.
 Shackleford's use of the sprang technique allowed her to create this delicate shawl without the use of a loom or any modern technology.
 In preserving Chickasaw culture, the title refers to the Lady of Cofitachequi who had an encounter with outside colonizers and conquistadors.
-Being that Cofitachequi was a powerful, female leader, this piece resembles the strength and resilience of all Chickasaw women.
+Being that she was a powerful, female leader of Cofitachequi, this piece resembles the strength and resilience of all Chickasaw women.
 This piece is now permanently being held at the Eiteljorg Museum of the American Indians and Western Art for all to see.